Diego Urtiaga

-Diego Urtiaga Ramírez (born 9 October 1998) is a Mexican footballer who plays for Canadian Premier League club York United FC on loan from Liga MX club Atlético San Luis.
+Diego Urtiaga Ramírez (born 9 October 1998) is a Mexican footballer who plays as a goalkeeper.

 Club career

 Urtiaga began his career the fourth tier Tercera División de México with Club Colegio Albert Schweltzer Tigres Blancos de Bengala in 2014-15, before moving to Cocúla FC for 2015-16.
 He then joined Club Necaxa, where he played with Club Necaxa Premier in the third tier Serie A de México in 2017-18.

 In 2019, he joined Atlético San Luis Premier in the third tier Liga Premier de México, where he made 22 appearances for the team.